frithnanth/perl6-File-Metadata-Libextractor/README.md

   * Ubuntu 18.04

+It doesn't work with the version of the library that comes with Ubuntu 14.04.

     sudo apt-get install libextractor3

-The module looks for a library called libextractor.so.3 .
+This module looks for a library called libextractor.so.3 .

-It doesn't work with the version of the library that comes with Ubuntu 14.04, even if it's the same version as the Debian 9's.

 Installation
 ============